How Nicotine Addiction Works

 Using medication can make quitting more comfortable and less stressful.
 And there's no shame in using it.
 Think of it like taping up a blister while you're out on a hike.
 It will help you enjoy the journey and get where you want to go.

 If you're pregnant and trying to quit, it's okay to use a quitting medication.
-Just be sure to talk to your doctor before taking any new medication.
+Just be sure to talk to your doctor first.

 Next, consider quit medications that may work for you, as well as alternatives to medication.